pleb/blog/posts/minimal-nextjs-blog-part3-show-post.md

 ### Mini refactor

-Before I start adding the Next.js functions which power the `[slug].tsx` page, I'll do a mini refactor of the getStaticProps function in the `index.tsx` file so that I can reuse some of its logic (DRY).
+Before I add the Next.js functions which power the `[slug].tsx` page, I do a mini refactor of the getStaticProps function in the `index.tsx` file.
+This is so I make use of the logic defined there (DRY).

-I'll change it from
+I change it from

 ```ts
 export const getStaticProps: GetStaticProps = async (): Promise<{ props: IIndexProps }> => {